An invitation to professionals interested in mindfulness

 You will be guided by experienced high altitude Sherpa guides, led by Mingma Sherpa a mountain guide who has travelled for 10 years across the 1700 klm of Himalaya on foot.
 You can see his details here – http://seehighpeaks.com/

 The trips are very well priced because this is a not for profit venture.
-See individual links below for pricing.
+See individual itineraries below for pricing.
 Pricing includes all inclusive (meals on the trek, accommodation, Sherpa guides and porter salaries and the internal flights).
 You only need to organise your own flights to Kathmandu.
+We will collect you and take care of you from there.

 Not for profit venture:

 All profits will go to helping needy children in remote villages.

 - Our last two years of treks have supported children who otherwise could not go to school

 - Education of some ‘dahlit’ (formerly untouchable cast) children